Almendra (band): Formation

-Almendra was formed in 1968 after the breakup of three teenage school groups, Los Sbirros, Los Mods and Los Larkins.
+Almendra was formed in 1968 after the breakup of three teenage school groups: Los Sbirros, Los Mods and Los Larkins.
 The initial rehearsals were held at Spinetta's house in Belgrano, an upper-middle-class neighbourhood of Buenos Aires.
-By mid-1968, they met producer Ricardo Kleiman, who signed them for a single.
+By mid-1968, they met producer Ricardo Kleiman, who signed them to record a single.
 Kleiman was the owner of the clothing shop Modart and ran a radio show, Modart en la Noche ("Modart at Night"), that aired the latest international releases of beat and rock music.

-On 20 September 1968, Tema de Pototo (a.k.a.
+On September 20, 1968, Tema de Pototo (a.k.a.
 Para saber cómo es la soledad) b/w El mundo entre las manos was released.
 Tema de Pototo is a beat ballad about a friend they thought was dead.
 Both sides feature orchestral arrangements by Rodolfo Alchourrón, at the request of the producer.
-By the end of the year, Hoy todo el hielo en la ciudad with fuzz guitar work by Edelmiro, hit the stores.
+By the end of 1968, Hoy todo el hielo en la ciudad (with fuzz guitar work by Edelmiro), reach the stores.
 The b-side features Campos verdes for which a promotional film was made.

 Almendra played during the summer at the beginning of 1969 in Mar del Plata, a resort city 400 km south of Buenos Aires.
 Their debut in Buenos Aires was on 24 March, at the di Tella Institute, the centre of avant-garde 60s culture in Argentina.
 Almendra spent the rest of the year performing at different venues, until 21 September, first day of Spring and Student's Day in Argentina, when they played at the Pinap Festival.
 Pinap was a beat magazine, and the Festival was the first major event of Argentine rock.